Leonard Retel Helmrich: Biography

-Leonard Retel Helmrich traveled to Kansas City, Missouri to work with the Institute of Art in developing the principles of Single Shot Cinema.

-In 1997 his brother succeeded to convince the Indonesian government to change his "persona non grata" status and Leonard Retel Helmrich was allowed to return to finish his work.
+Leonard Retel Helmrich traveled to Kansas City, Missouri, to work with the Institute of Art in developing the principles of single shot cinema.
+In 1997, his brother succeeded in convincing the Indonesian government to change his persona non grata status, and Leonard Retel Helmrich was allowed to return to finish his work.
 Unfortunately a lot of material had been destroyed or was unusable.
 He decided to change his strategy.
-Many journalists were reporting the fall of Suharto and Retel Helmrich wanted to focus on the micro-aspects of the changes by following an Indonesian family in one of Jakarta's slums.
-All the changes in politics, religion, islamization, poverty, social injustice, globalization, criminality, corruption, etc. affected every Indonesian in his daily life.
-Thus he came up with the idea to film a triptych about the struggle for survival of a family in those trying days in Indonesia.
-In 2001 he finished Eye of the Day (Stand van de Zon) and in 2004 he made Shape of the Moon (Stand van de Maan) which became a worldwide success.
+Many journalists were reporting the fall of Suharto and Helmrich wanted to focus on the micro-aspects of the changes by following an Indonesian family in one of Jakarta's slums.
+The rapid changes in politics and religion during that period, including Islamization, increases in poverty, social injustice, globalization, criminality, and corruption affected every Indonesian in their daily life.
+Thus he came up with the idea to film a trip about the struggle for survival of a family in those trying days in Indonesia.
+In 2001 he finished Eye of the Day (Stand van de Zon) and in 2004 he made Shape of the Moon (Stand van de Maan), which became a worldwide success.

-Since then Retel Helmrich's films have screened and won acclaim at film festivals worldwide, garnering major awards for both his drama and documentary work.
-His awards include the inaugural World Cinema Jury Prize Documentary at Sundance 2005 and the prestigious Joris Ivens Award at IDFA Amsterdam 2004 for his Indonesian feature documentary Shape of the Moon (Stand van de Maan).
-In 2010 he won for the second time the Grand VPRO/IDFA Award for feature documentary for Position Among the Stars (Stand van de Sterren) together with the IDFA Award for the best Dutch documentary.
+Afterwards, Helmrich's films screened and won acclaim at film festivals worldwide, garnering major awards for both his drama and documentary work.
+His awards included the inaugural World Cinema Jury Prize Documentary at Sundance 2005 and the prestigious Joris Ivens Award at IDFA Amsterdam 2004 for his Indonesian feature documentary Shape of the Moon.
+In 2010, he won for the second time the Grand VPRO/IDFA Award for feature documentary for Position Among the Stars (Stand van de Sterren) together with the IDFA Award for the best Dutch documentary.
 It was the first time in the IDFA history that a director won this award for the second time.
-In January 2011 he won again at Sundance where he received the World Cinema Documentary Special Jury Prize for Position among the Stars.
+In January 2011 he won again at Sundance where he received the World Cinema Documentary Special Jury Prize for Position Among the Stars.